AInstein: Can LLMs Solve Research Problems From Parametric Memory Alone?: Results

+We now report results on our LLM-as-a-judge evaluation on 1,214 ICLR 2025 papers, confirming the expert findings while revealing finer-grained distinctions across model configurations and paper tiers.

+\paragraph{Preprocessing Quality.} The validity of the automated study depends on the quality of the preprocessed problem statements provided to the Solver.
+As shown in Table~\ref{tab:gen_metrics} (Appendix~\ref{app:gen_metrics}), both GPT-OSS-120B and Qwen-235B produce problem statements with low deficit scores ($d \approx 2.5$), while Mistral-24B yields moderately lower quality ($d \approx 3.5$).
+The deficit score correlates strongly with Information Loss and Ambiguity (Figure~\ref{fig:gen_corr_heatmap} in Appendix~\ref{app:gen_corr}), and statistical testing confirms that GPT-OSS-120B and Qwen-235B perform comparably (Appendix~\ref{app:sig_testing}).
+We evaluate Solver agents on problems from all three Generalizers to ensure robustness to variation in problem framing.

+\paragraph{The Internal Model's Capability is Paramount.} The automated results (Table~\ref{tab:solver_results}) reveal a clear performance hierarchy consistent with the human evaluation. \texttt{GPT-OSS-120B} as the internal model achieves a Success Rate of 70--79\% across all model configurations (Appendix~\ref{app:full_solver}), substantially outperforming \texttt{Qwen-235B} (39--51\%) and \texttt{Mistral-24B} (31--44\%).
+This gap is larger than what human experts perceive in pairwise comparison, suggesting that the automated judge captures performance differences that are difficult to detect in a head-to-head format.

+\paragraph{Rediscovery vs.\ Creative Problem-Solving.} Rediscovery rates are notably low (14--19\% even for the best agent), confirming that perfect reproduction of human solutions is exceptionally rare.
+Combined with high Success Rates ($>$70\%), this gap implies that the majority of valid solutions are novel alternatives rather than rediscoveries, a finding directly corroborated by the human study, where experts rated LLM solutions as significantly more original than published abstracts.

-\paragraph{Performance Across Paper Tiers} Our stratification of the dataset by paper quality (Oral, Spotlight, Poster) allows us to investigate whether LLM problem-solving ability correlates with the perceived difficulty of the research.
-As illustrated in Figure~\ref{fig:performance_by_tier}, the performance hierarchy across internal models remains remarkably consistent across all three tiers.
+\paragraph{Performance Across Paper Tiers.} Our stratification by paper quality (Oral, Spotlight, Poster) reveals that the performance hierarchy remains remarkably consistent across all three tiers (Figure~\ref{fig:performance_by_tier} in Appendix~\ref{app:paper_tiers}).
 The top-performing \texttt{GPT-OSS-120B} agent shows stable Success Rates for Oral (69.0\%), Spotlight (77.8\%), and Poster (72.5\%) papers.
-This counter-intuitive result suggests that the model's ability to generate a valid solution is not significantly hindered by the novelty or impact of the original paper.
+This result suggests that the model's ability to generate a valid solution is not significantly hindered by the novelty or the perceived impact of the original paper.

-\paragraph{Robustness to Evaluator Choice.} A critical concern in our study is the potential for the LLM judge to introduce bias.
-To verify that our findings are not an artifact of a specific evaluator, we replaced our judge (\texttt{GPT-OSS-120B}) with \texttt{Qwen3-235B} and replicated the LLM-as-a-judge scores.
-The results, presented in Table~\ref{tab:solver_results_qwen_eval}, confirm that our central conclusions are robust.
-We observe the same sharp decline in Rediscovery rates when moving from a lenient ($\tau=4$) to a strict ($\tau=5$) evaluation threshold, regardless of the judge as well as the performance from \texttt{GPT-OSS-120B} continues to outperform the others.